Should You Wear Workout Gloves?

 I wanted to save this one for last…

-You see, from my observations, the biggest reason that most guys want to wear gloves is to avoid calluses.
+You see, from my observations, the biggest reason that most people want to wear gloves is to avoid calluses.

-Nobody wants to have cheese-grater hands, so many guys understandably use workout gloves in an effort to avoid this.
+Nobody wants to have cheese-grater hands, so many people understandably use workout gloves in an effort to avoid this.

 Well, wearing gloves won’t make much of a difference to whether you’ll get calluses or not.